-Prepare for a Career in Nursing with an IU Degree
+Prepare for a Career in Nursing with an Indiana University Degree

 Nursing is one of the nation’s fastest-growing, most in-demand professions.
 Nurses combine their scientific knowledge with a compassionate approach as they provide a range of services from caring for critically ill patients to teaching new mothers how to care for their babies.